France KEDGE Map

 • Students on exchange programs take a full semester course load at their host university (12 UMN credits/semester, unless the host university credit requirement is higher).

-• Courses transfer back as S/N on UMN transcript.
+• Courses from exchange partners transfer back as transfer credit on the official UMN transcript.
+Transfer credit does not affect overall GPA.

 • Business courses taught in English and French are available to exchange students.